What is Sciatica?

 Experiencing sciatica pain can be debilitating, but knowing when to seek professional help for sciatica treatment in Singapore is crucial for effective management.
 Here are some signs indicating it’s time to consult a healthcare professional:

-Overall, listening to your body and recognising when sciatica pain is not improving or becoming more severe is key to knowing when to seek help from a healthcare professional.
+Listening to your body and recognising when sciatica pain persists or worsens is key to knowing when to seek help from a healthcare professional.
+Our home page provides a selection of customisable seating options designed to support posture and ease discomfort.
+If you require further guidance, contact us for assistance.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).